AndrewJesse/can_project_docker/README.md

 6. **Merge to Main Branch and Deploy**
    - The project is configured to be automatically deployed to Vercel upon merging changes to the `main` branch.
-   - You must be a contributor to this project to sucsefully have your change deployed.
+   - You must be a contributor to this project to successfully have your change deployed.
    - Once changes are approved, merge your branch into the `main` branch.
    - Upon merging, the project will be automatically deployed to Vercel.
    - The updated deployment link can be found at the top of this page [github.com/AndrewJesse/can_project_docker/deployments](https://github.com/AndrewJesse/can_project_docker/deployments).